 A Business Administration major is required to take 46 credit hours of courses.
-These courses consist of a Required Core of 43 credit hours, 3 credit hours of International Economics Electives, and 6 credit hours of Economics Electives.
-In addition, Business Administrations majors must take a concentration in Accounting (24 credit hours), Banking and Finance (21 credit hours), International Business (24 credit hours), Management (15 credit hours), Management Information Systems (21 credit hours), Marketing (21 hours), or Retail Management (21 hours).
+These courses consist of a Required Core of 43 credit hours and three credit hours of International Business.
+In addition, Business Administrations majors must take a concentration in Accounting (21 credit hours), Finance (18 credit hours), International Business (24 credit hours), Management (15 credit hours), Management Information Systems (21 credit hours), Marketing (18 hours), or Retail Management (18 hours).
 Other courses may be deemed appropriate with the approval of the student's advisor and Department Chair.
-If students place into courses lower than the starting courses indicated, they will have to take additional hours to meet these prerequisites.
-Course prerequisites are described in the course descriptions.
+If students place into courses lower than the starting courses indicated, they will have to take additional hours to meet these Prerequisites.
+Course Prerequisites are described in the course descriptions.

 Business Administration majors must also complete the following coursework and earn at least a grade of C in each course.
+A minimum of 122 is required for graduation.